zebra-group/grav-plugin-directus/README.md

 ```yaml
 disableCors: true
 ```
-with this setting, the check for ssl on directus api can be disabled oder enabled.
+with this setting, the check for ssl on directus api can be disabled or enabled.
 By default CORS is disabled.

 ```yaml
 directus: